sam1474u/Python-Flask-Application-Kubernetes/README.md

 For more info on Flask: https://flask.palletsprojects.com/

-6.Build and Push your Python Flask Docker Image
+6. Build and Push your Python Flask Docker Image

 Next, create a Docker image on your Ubuntu Linux VM and then push it to Oracle Cloud Infrastructure Registry.